CS 110 – Introduction to Computers

 This course is composed of lectures supplemented by class discussions and hands on practice of the material.
 Your participation in the discussions is a key ingredient to your success in this course.
 Lectures will clarify, emphasize and expand upon readings in the text as necessary to reinforce instruction.
 Significant learning will also take place through work on in-class computer assignments and guided lessons.

-Attendance & Participation: Attendance is counted as a part of your class participation grade.
-Class attendance, preparation for classes, and completion of assignments are obvious duties expected of students.
+Participation: Class attendance, preparation for classes, class discussions and completion of assignments are obvious duties expected of students.
 In addition, students are responsible for any work missed should an absence occur.
+Attendance is counted as a part of your class participation grade.
 Regular class attendance is expected and excessive absence may result in withdrawal from a course.
 An excessive amount of absences is defined as 10 or more missed classes.
+This score is treated as an 8th exam.

 Email & Blackboard: